javaee/jms-spec/pages/JMSListener.md

 * In the JMS specification itself, chapter 13 "Resource adapter" (which contains optional recommendations for a JMS resource adapter) will be extended to cover these new features.

-<b>Issue I1:</b> Any alternative proposals for <tt>JMSMessageDrivenBean</tt>?
+<b>Issue I1:</b> Any alternative proposals for `JMSMessageDrivenBean`?

-<b>Issue I2:</b> Any alternative proposals for <tt>JMSListener</tt>?
+<b>Issue I2:</b> Any alternative proposals for `JMSListener`?

 <b>Issue I3:</b> The EJB specification does not define a standard way to associate a MDB with a resource adapter.
-JMS MDBs that require the use of a resource adapter will continue to need to specify the resource adapter in a non-portable way, either using the app-server-specific deployment descriptor (e.g. <tt>glassfish-ejb-jar.xml</tt>) or by using a default resource adapter provided by the application server.
+JMS MDBs that require the use of a resource adapter will continue to need to specify the resource adapter in a non-portable way, either using the app-server-specific deployment descriptor (e.g. `glassfish-ejb-jar.xml`) or by using a default resource adapter provided by the application server.

 <b>Issue I4:</b> The current proposal is that a JMS MDB has a single listener method.
 However EJB 3.2 section 5.4.2 and JCA 1.7 does allow a MDB to have more than one listener method, with the resource adapter deciding which method is invoked.
 Is this something we would want to allow?
 Would these be alternative callback methods for the same consumer, with the container choosing which one to call depending on the message and the method signature, or would these represent two completely different consumers, on different destinations?

-<b>Issue I5:</b> It would be desirable to avoid the need to implement  <tt>javax.jms.JMSMessageDrivenBean</tt> since this is needed purely to satisfy EJB 3.2.  [https://java.net/jira/browse/EJB_SPEC-115 EJB_SPEC-115] proposes removal of this requirement from the next version of EJB.
+<b>Issue I5:</b> It would be desirable to avoid the need to implement  `javax.jms.JMSMessageDrivenBean` since this is needed purely to satisfy EJB 3.2.  [https://java.net/jira/browse/EJB_SPEC-115 EJB_SPEC-115] proposes removal of this requirement from the next version of EJB.

-<b>Issue I6:</b> The reason why these annotations cannot be applied to the <tt>onMessage</tt> method of a <tt>MessageListener</tt> is that <tt>MessageListener</tt> is not a no-method interface, which means the resource adapter cannot access the methods of the MDB implementation class.
+<b>Issue I6:</b> The reason why these annotations cannot be applied to the `onMessage` method of a `MessageListener` is that `MessageListener` is not a no-method interface, which means the resource adapter cannot access the methods of the MDB implementation class.
 It may be possible to change the EJB specification to allow this restriction to be removed.

 ## Specifying what messages will be received
 <br/>